COS301-SE-2024/TailWaggr/docs/srs.md

         2. User must be able to edit their personal details
     2. User must be able to add a pet profile:
         1. User must be able to add pet details
-        2. User must be able to upload pet photos to gallery
+        2. User must be able to upload pet profile photo
     3. User must be able to delete their profile:
         1. User must be prompted to confirm profile deletion
         2. User should be deleted from the database
     4. User must be able to delete a pet profile
         1. User must be prompted to confirm profile deletion
-        2. User should be deleted from the database
+        2. Pet should be deleted from the database
     5. User must be able to edit a pet profile:
         1. User must be able to edit pet details
         2. User must be able to edit pet gallery
-	6. Vet must be able to become registered
+    6. User must be able to become Pet Caretaker
-		1. Vet must be able to upload proof of qualification
-		2. Vet must be able to provide contact details
-		3. Vet must be able to share clinic location
-    7. Pet Caretaker must be able to become registered
 		1. Caretaker must be able to provide contact details
-		2. Caretaker must be able to share location
-    8. User must be able to search for other users
+    7. User must be able to search for other users
         1. User must be able to enter other user's name
         2. User must be able to view matching user search results
+    8. User must be able to change profile between public and private
+    9. User must be able to follow and be followed by other users
 3. Location subsystem:
     1. User must be able to search for found pets:
         1. User must be able to enter a pet name